 “Announced immigration policies will result in American families paying an additional $2,150 for goods and services each year by the end of 2028”

-American families have grappled with inflation in recent years as the costs of essential goods and services have increased, identifying it as the top issue of concern in the 2024 election, far above other issues like immigration.
-Months after the election, inflation remains a top concern for the majority of Americans.
+American families have grappled with affordability in recent years as the costs of essential goods and services have increased, with a majority of voters identifying the economy and cost of living as the top issues of concern for the 2026 midterm elections.
+More than a year into the second Trump administration, inflation remains a top concern for the majority of Americans.

-But new immigration policies announced by President Trump, and already underway, such as revoking immigrant work permits, deporting millions of people, and limiting legal immigration, would directly undermine the goal to level out, or even lower, the costs of everyday and essential goods and services.
+But immigration policies implemented by President Trump, and more announced and proposed, such as revoking immigrant work permits, deporting hundreds of thousands of people, and limiting legal immigration, are undermining the goal of lowering the costs of everyday and essential goods and services.

-In fact, all Americans, particularly working-class families, are about to unnecessarily see prices for goods and services like food and housing increase substantially again, above and beyond other economic policies like global tariffs that could also raise prices.
-Announced immigration policies will result in American families paying an additional $2,150 for goods and services each year by the end of 2028, or the equivalent of the average American family's grocery bill for 3 months or their combined electricity and gas bills for the entire year.
-Such an annual increase would represent a tax that would erase many American families’ annual savings, and amount to one of their bi-weekly paychecks each year.
-Unlike past periods of inflation, Americans have not been saving at the same rate as earlier years, and can’t as easily absorb these price increases, squeezing American budgets even further.
+In fact, all Americans, particularly working-class families, are going to see prices for goods and services like food and housing continue to increase substantially.
+Recent and proposed immigration policies will result in American families paying an additional $2,150 for goods and services each year by the end of 2028, or the equivalent of the average American family's grocery bill for three months or their combined electricity and gas bills for the entire year.
+Such an annual increase is equivalent to a tax that would erase many American families’ annual savings, and amount to one of their bi-weekly paychecks each year.
+Unlike past periods of inflation, Americans have not been saving at the same rate as earlier years, and cannot absorb these price increases as easily, squeezing their budgets even further.
+These costs are above and beyond the impacts of other economic policies like global tariffs that will also raise prices.

-At the same time, millions of families with immigrant family members are about to face the real, human toll of sudden poverty and family separation as a result of these immigration policies, leaving many immigrant parents unable to support their families, and pushing tens of thousands U.S. citizen children into poverty.
+At the same time, millions of families with immigrant family members will also face the real, human toll of these policies, leaving many immigrant parents unable to support their families, and pushing tens of thousands U.S. citizen children into poverty.
 Additionally, we would see billions of dollars lost in lifelong earning contributions to the U.S. economy, and the almost immediate loss of immigrant workers, among other negative impacts.

-- The cancellation of work permits for millions of individuals with a temporary status, like people with Temporary Protected Status (TPS) who are unable to return to their countries, paroled immigrants from Afghanistan, and Deferred Action for Childhood Arrivals (DACA), among others.
+- The loss of work permits for millions of individuals with a temporary status, like asylum applicants, people with Temporary Protected Status (TPS) who are unable to return to their countries, paroled immigrants from Afghanistan, and Deferred Action for Childhood Arrivals (DACA) recipients, among others.

 - The mass deportation of millions of immigrants with or without legal status.